The Payment widget is an integrated tool that allows you to offer multiple payment methods to end customers.

 ---|---|---|---|

-When a transaction is successful or fails, it's important to update your interface to notify users about the transaction result.
-You can do this by listening to payment widget events through callbacks.
+When a transaction is successful or fails, you must update your interface to notify users about the transaction result.
+You can do this by listening to Payment widget events through callbacks.

 The instance of the PaymentWidgetCallbacks